 While no group can accomplish that, of course, the Lettermen do please a lot of people; many others, though, are turned off by their almost wholly unvarying pop style and subject matter.
 And the trio’s practice of recording only other artists’ material—often in a previously used arrangement and sometimes even with borrowed phrasing—further restricts their appeal.

 For the Lettermen’s fans, however, originality may be less important than the group’s ability to entertain.
 They are polished vocalists and charismatic showmen.
 Projecting enthusiasm for their work, the trio seem genuinely disappointing that they do not currently satisfy everyone.

-“It is a lttiel frustrating,” admits Butala, when asked to comment on the rarity of rock-oriented Lettermen devotees.
-“LIke I’ll go to a Chicago concert or some other funkier type rock show and I’ll understand and dig why the audience is reactng.
-But I feel some of them woudl really consider it square to go to a Lettermen concert.
+“It is a little frustrating,” admits Butala, when asked to comment on the rarity of rock-oriented Lettermen devotees.
+“Like I’ll go to a Chicago concert or some other funkier type rock show and I’ll understand and dig why the audience is reacting.
+But I feel some of them would really consider it square to go to a Lettermen concert.
 And it’s frustrating knowing that, once they got there, I’m sure we could entertain them.
-If they would just give us a chance, they might enjoy what we have to say also.”
+If they would just give us a chance, they might enjoy what we have to say, also.”